waleed-techverx/overproof-scraping/README.md

 # techverx-monkey-scrape
 Visual web scraping service

-To run the following application we need to run following command in "app" folder
+To run the following application we need to do following in app folder
-- python app.py
+- run "pip install -r requirements.txt"
+- run "python app.py"